hku-ect/BareConductive/README.md

 After these steps, you should see changing values at the BareConductiveFDAT actor.
 Try attaching something to the electrodes and see how the numbers change.

+# Note on the Data:

-The data is sent from the Bare Conductive to Isadora over the serial port.
-Use the "Serial In watcher text" to decode the incoming data.
-See text below for an example of the decoding parameters:
+The Bare Conductive sends different kinds of data over the serial port from the Bare Conductive to Isadora over the serial port.

+These different kinds of data are:

+FDAT - Basic electrode data
+TOUCH - Binary indication of touch event ( 0 for no touch or 1 for touch) BVAL - Baseline electrode data
+TTHS - Touch threshold (set in code)
+RTHS - Release threshold (set in code)
+DIFF - Difference between FDAT & BVAL

+**Start using the "FDAT" data this is the most basic form of data from the Touch Board electrodes.**

+## More information for Isadora:

+To recieve the serial data in Isadora we use the "Serial In watcher text" Isadora actor.
+If you double click the actor then a text field will open where you can enter text to be able to filter the incoming data to the outputs of the Serial In Watcher text actor.
+You can find more explaination about how to do this [here](https://community.troikatronix.com/assets/uploads/files/1596797032031-isadora-manual-v3.0-serial-datapdf.pdf)

+As an example of how we decode the incoming FDAT data of the Bare Conductive board sse the text below:

 ```
 "FDAT: "